csvsoundsystem/treasuryiojs/readme.md

     npm install treasuryio
     node test.js

-It should print the database schema.
+It should print the first ten rows from `t1`, "Operating Cash Balance.